valensupport/valensupport.github.io/pages/batch_request.md

   `POST`: `multipart-form-data`
   `https://insureright.valen.com/api/2/batch/[solution]/[submission]`

 The solution and submission are encoded as part of the path.
-The submission; however, will always be scoring, as below:

   `POST`: `multipart-form-data`
   `https://insureright.valen.com/api/2/batch/[solution]/scoring`

 The content type of the body must be `multipart/form-data` where one part has the name `batch-file`.
 If there is no such part, or if the `content-type` of the scoring request is not `multipart-form-data` the request will fail with a status code `400`.

 If the request is successful, a GUID will be returned in the response.
+This GUID is used as the batch-key and is necessary for retrieving the results in the next step.

 ##### Batch Scoring Submission Summary